The Car Connection Ferrari FF Overview

-The potent 6.3-liter V-12 engine enables the FF to reach a top speed of 208 mph and accelerate to 60 mph in 3.7 seconds.
-The transmission is a seven-speed dual-clutch paddle-shift semi-automatic, and power is sent to all four wheels.
+The powertrain wastes little time with controversy, however.
+The potent 651-horsepower, 6.3-liter V-12 engine enables a top speed of 208 mph and accelerates the FF to 60 mph in 3.7 seconds.
+The transmission is a 7-speed dual-clutch paddle-shift automatic, and power is sent to all four wheels.

-The front gearbox, or Power Takeoff Unit (PTU), employs just two gears plus reverse, enabling the full four-wheel drive application of power in first through fourth gears through a system of constant-slip Haldex clutches--with no differential.
-As a result, a maximum of 20 percent of the engine's torque is transmitted to the front wheels.
-This layout allows the Ferrari FF's four-wheel drive system to tip the scales at about 50 percent lighter than the traditional solution, as well as maintain an excellent-for-dynamics 47/53-percent front/rear weight distribution.
+The front gearbox, which goes by the agricultural-sounding name of Power Takeoff Unit (PTU), employs just two gears plus reverse, enabling the full four-wheel-drive application of power in the main transmission's first through fourth gears through a system of constant-slip Haldex clutches—with no differential.
+A maximum of 20 percent of the engine's torque can be transmitted to the front wheels.
+This unconventional layout allows the Ferrari FF's four-wheel-drive system to tip the scales at about half the weight of a traditional solution, as well as maintain an excellent-for-dynamics 47/53-percent front/rear weight distribution.

-The FF is also one of Ferrari's most useful cars, with up to 28.2 cubic feet of cargo space thanks to its shooting brake layout, and four seats.
-While few will be able to make the $302,000 super sports car their daily driver, it is nevertheless up to the job--that is, if you can tolerate the 11 mpg city and 17 mpg highway (for 13 mpg combined average) EPA fuel economy rating.
-Even the kids will love the FF, as there's an available rear-seat entertainment system that offers two screens for DVD-watching, and a 1,280-Watt, sixteen-channel, Quantumlogic Surround Sound audio system.
+The FF is certainly one of Ferrari's most useful cars, with up to 28.2 cubic feet of cargo space thanks to its shooting brake layout, and four seats.
+While few will be able to make the $302,000 super sports car their daily driver, it is nevertheless up to the job—that is, if you can tolerate the 11 mpg city, 17 highway, 13 combined EPA fuel-economy ratings.
+Even the kids will love the FF, as there's an available rear-seat entertainment system that offers two screens for DVD-watching, and a 1,280-Watt, 16-channel, Quantumlogic Surround Sound audio system.